EarthStrixDEV/EarthStrixDEV/README.md

 - 👋 Hi, I’m @EarthStrixDEV
 - 👀 I’m interested in Computer,Programming
-- 🌱 I’m currently learning Web development ,Python JavaScript C/C++/C# and Java Programming
+- 🌱 I’m currently learning Software and Game Devolopment ,Python JavaScript C/C++/C# and Java Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...